-Fair value adjustments arising from acquisition of subsidiaries HK\$'000 Fair value adjustments arising from revaluation of an equity investment designated at fair value through other comprehensive income HK\$'000 Withholding tax HK\$'000 Right-of-use assets HK\$'000 Total HK\$'000
+Fair value adjustments arising from acquisition of subsidiaries HK\$'000 Fair value adjustments arising from revaluation of an equity investment designated at fair value through other comprehensive income HK\$'000 Withholding tax HK\$'000 Right-of-use assets HK\$'000 Total HK\$'000 Gross deferred tax liabilities at 1 January 2022 Deferred tax charged to the statement of profit or loss during the year (note 10) Exchange realignment 450 - 60,000 9,790 - - 3,470 (138) 60,450 13,260 (138) Gross deferred tax liabilities at 31 December 2022 and 1 January 2023 Deferred tax credited to the statement of profit or loss during the year (note 10) 450 - 69,790 3,332 (3,293) 73,572 (3,293) Deferred tax charged to equity during the year (note 10) Exchange realignment (29) 1,437 - - (39) 1,437 (68) Gross deferred tax liabilities at 31 December 2023 421 1,437 69,790 - 71,648

-Addison the Mar 79 10000 3-77

-Gross deferred tax liabilities at

-1 January 2021 450 1,246 60,000 61,696

-Deferred tax credited to equity

-during the year - (1,246) (1,246)

-Gross deferred tax liabilities at

-31 December 2021 and

-1 January 2022 450 - 60,000 - 60,450

-Deferred tax charged to the

-statement of profit or loss

-during the year (note 11) - - 9,790 3,470 13,260

-Exchange realignment - (138) (138)

-Gross deferred tax liabilities at

-31 December 2022 450 69,790 3,332 73,572

-Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Mainland China.
+Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Chinese Mainland.
 The requirement is effective from 1 January 2008 and applies to earnings after 31 December 2007.
-The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in Mainland China in respect of earnings generated from 1 January 2008.
+The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in Chinese Mainland in respect of earnings generated from 1 January 2008.

-The aggregate amount of temporary differences associated with investments in subsidiaries in Mainland China for which deferred tax liabilities have not been recognised totalled approximately HK\$3,272,208,000 (2021: HK\$2,871,970,000) as at 31 December 2022.
-In the opinion of the directors, the Company is able to control the timing of the reversal of the temporary difference and, accordingly, the Group has taken into consideration, among others, the probability the temporary difference being reversed in the foreseeable future, and recognised for withholding taxes that would be payable in the foreseeable future on distribution of unremitted earnings by the Company's subsidiaries established in Mainland China in respect of earnings generated.
+The aggregate amount of temporary differences associated with investments in subsidiaries in Chinese Mainland for which deferred tax liabilities have not been recognised totalled approximately HK\$2,073,966,000 (2022: HK\$3,272,208,000) as at 31 December 2023.
+In the opinion of the directors, the Company is able to control the timing of the reversal of the temporary difference and, accordingly, the Group has taken into consideration, among others, the probability the temporary difference being reversed in the foreseeable future, and recognised for withholding taxes that would be payable in the foreseeable future on distribution of unremitted earnings by the Company's subsidiaries established in Chinese Mainland in respect of earnings generated.